-The most common Section 250 misreading we see is "we are SM&CR-compliant so we are Section 250-compliant".
+The most common Section 250 misreading we see is "we are SM&CR-compliant, so we are Section 250-compliant".
 The statute does not say that.
-Section 250(3) defines a senior manager using a functional test about decision-making authority and the scope of organisational activities the individual influences.
-That test reaches well beyond who the FCA has approved.
+Section 250(3) defines a senior manager by what they do, not by who the FCA has approved, and that test reaches well past your SMF register.

 What the statute actually says